Elizabeth Key Grinstead: Key's 1655 freedom suit

-After Mottram died in 1655, the overseers of his estate had to sort Mottram's 11 unfree persons into categories of "servants" (meaning they were born free and signed a contact to make them indentured servants) and "negroes" (meaning they were born unfree and are enslaved property of that estate).
+After Mottram died in 1655, the overseers of his estate had to sort Mottram's 11 unfree persons into categories of "servants" (meaning they were born free and signed a contract to make them indentured servants) and "negroes" (meaning they were born unfree and are enslaved property of that estate).
 Due to Key's African heritage, the overseers classified Key and her infant son, John, as Negroes.
 With William Grinstead acting as her attorney, Key sued the estate over her status, saying she was an indentured servant who had served past her term and that her son was thus freeborn.
 At 25, Elizabeth had been a servant for a total of 19 years, having served 15 years with Mottram.
 According to Taunya Lovell Banks in the Akron Law Review, "subjecthood" rather than "citizenship" was more important for determining a person's social status in the young colony.